-The Merseyside and North Wales Branch of the Hospital Catering Association are hosting the Leadership and Development Forum 2016, to be held at the BT Conference Centre in Liverpool, on Thursday 14 and Friday 15 April.
+The Merseyside and North Wales Branch of the Hospital Catering Association is hosting the HCA's National Leadership and Development Forum at the ACC (Arena and Convention Centre) in Liverpool, on Thursday 14 and Friday 15 April 2016.

 Each year the Association's national event promotes a theme.
 The Forum theme for 2016, 'With a little help from my friends', underlines achievement through collaborative working 'with our friends', and this is what the 2016 Leadership and Development Forum is all about.

 People are living much longer and the challenges posed by patients with chronic medical conditions are great.
 Obesity is a massive issue as is malnutrition and we have a soaring number of people with long-term medical conditions such as diabetes and dementia, with the likelihood that double pressure on the service could cause a £30 billion deficit by 2020, and the costs are growing year on year.
 Consequently, it has never been more important for the HCA to forge ahead with our plans for improvement.